meltcloud/terraform-provider-meltcloud/docs/data-sources/uefi_http_boot_url.md

 ### Read-Only

 - `expires_at` (String) Timestamp when the URL should expire
-- `http_url` (String, Sensitive) HTTP URL of the UEFI HTTP Boot URL.
+- `http_url_amd64` (String, Sensitive) HTTP URL of the UEFI HTTP Boot URL for the amd64 architecture.
 Is null if protocols is set to https_only.
+- `http_url_arm64` (String, Sensitive) HTTP URL of the UEFI HTTP Boot URL for the arm64 architecture.
+Is null if protocols is set to https_only.
+- `https_url_amd64` (String, Sensitive) HTTPS URL of the UEFI HTTP Boot URL for the amd64 architecture.
+Is null if protocols is set to http_only.
-- `https_url` (String, Sensitive) HTTPS URL of the UEFI HTTP Boot URL.
+- `https_url_arm64` (String, Sensitive) HTTPS URL of the UEFI HTTP Boot URL for the arm64 architecture.
 Is null if protocols is set to http_only.
 - `protocols` (String) Protocols to support.
 Must be either http_only, https_only or http_and_https.